Hexagon shaped overlay

 The main issue in the current landscape of AI deployment within the drug discovery industry is the rush to integrate without a clear strategy or understanding of its potential benefits.
 Many organizations attempt to leverage AI across various applications without pinpointing where they excel and where AI can amplify their strengths, such as in data aggregation, molecular simulation, or virtual screening.

-A crucial step for successful AI integration is clearly defining how AI will interact with and enhance multiple data sets.
+A crucial step for successful AI integration is clearly defining how AI will interact and enhance working with multiple data sets.
 Understanding and linking these data sets effectively within a client's operational environment is essential.
 This involves integrating AI solutions smoothly with existing systems and ensuring that AI-generated insights are effectively aligned with established data points.

 AI's real power lies in its ability to facilitate communication between different data sets, enabling deeper data analysis that goes beyond human capability.
 This could significantly accelerate the development of new drug assets by rapidly identifying more effective candidates.
 However, despite the potential of AI to revolutionize prediction modeling and simulations, the drug discovery field still faces challenges in maximizing the value extracted from data sets and improving data interoperability.
+The quality of AI outcomes/interpretation will be determined by the quality of your data foundation (quality data sources, well-structured data, data set interoperability/cross communication or linkages, data diversity,)

 The focus should be on enhancing how data sets interact and how AI can derive and interpret complex data layers to deliver meaningful insights that can be directly applied to drug development.
 This approach will improve the discovery process's efficiency and ensure that new therapies are developed and delivered to patients more effectively.